 All camp programs have a maximum of 10 campers per group or fewer.
 Groups will remain together, and there will be limited and coordinated mixing of campers and staff.
 All programs will have their own dedicated classroom and bathrooms.

 The Beauvoir playground will be open to campers during the camp day.
 To allow for proper cleaning protocols and to mitigate campers’ exposure, the playground will be closed to all camp members and community members outside of camp hours.
 Campers will have access to the playground only on the days for which they are registered for a Beauvoir Summer program.

 The current plan is to allow our campers to swim with their camp group.
 In past summers, we have included daily swim lessons for all campers.
-This is our goal for Beauvoir Summer 2021, and we are currently researching protocols and guidelines that would enable us to continue offering swim lessons to all campers.
+This is our goal for Beauvoir Summer 2021, and at this time, we anticipate holding swim lessons during the camp day.
+The schedule and frequency of these lessons are still in the planning stage as we await OSSE guidelines.
 Should swim lessons not be possible, but play in the pool is, swim staff and life guards will be on hand at all times to monitor free swim.
 If safety guidelines preclude pool use, we will engage campers with alternate activities in lieu of pool time..
-There will not be any refunds for the camp not being able to offer swim time or swim lessons
+There will not be any refunds for the camp not being able to offer swim time or swim lessons.

 Visitors, including parents, are not permitted in school buildings and must wear masks at all times on campus.
 For drop-off and pick-up, parents will remain masked and in their cars for drop-off and pick-up.
 Beauvoir Summer staff will guide campers safely from their cars to their camp groups.
 Walking campers and parents will have designated drop-off and pick-up locations.